rand-projects/fisb-decode/docs/source/document.rst

 * You need to have a somewhat accurate time set.
 Plus or minus 30 seconds, or even a minute, is fine.
-Stratux may not provide a time (it might if it has a working GPS, but GPS is not manditory, or it might be intermittant).
+Stratux may not provide a time (it might if it has a working GPS, but GPS is not mandatory, or it might be intermittent).
 Having a time source such as a real time clock, internet source, or even setting the date and time by hand, are required. 'fisb-decode' has lots of logic to take FAA partial times and make them